 Miscarriage risk with twins after seeing heartbeat

-According to the American College of Obstetricians and Gynecologists, twin pregnancies carry a slightly higher miscarriage rate overall compared with singleton pregnancies, simply because there are more variables involved in early development.
-Even after heartbeats are detected, it’s still possible for one embryo to stop developing, a situation known as vanishing twin syndrome, which often happens in the first trimester and may not affect the remaining fetus.
-Once both twins have strong cardiac activity and appropriate growth, the risk of losing both pregnancies becomes much lower, but still higher than with a single baby due to the additional demands on the uterus and placenta.
+According to the American College of Obstetricians and Gynecologists, twin pregnancies carry a slightly higher miscarriage rate overall compared with singleton pregnancies.
+Even after heartbeats are detected, it's still possible for one embryo to stop developing, a situation known as vanishing twin syndrome.
+Once both twins have strong cardiac activity and appropriate growth, the risk of losing both pregnancies becomes much lower, though still slightly higher than with a single baby.

 Euploid embryo miscarriage rate after heartbeat

 For IVF patients, a euploid embryo (one that has been genetically screened and confirmed chromosomally normal) significantly reduces the chance of miscarriage.
-Once a heartbeat is seen, the risk becomes even lower because the embryo has already passed several developmental checkpoints.
-Studies on PGT-A screened embryos show that euploid pregnancies have miscarriage rates in the single digits, often cited around 5% or less, though exact numbers vary by age and clinic.
-This reflects the strong link between chromosomal normality and early pregnancy viability.
+Once a heartbeat is seen, the risk drops even further.
+Studies on PGT-A screened embryos show miscarriage rates in the single digits, often around 5% or less, though exact numbers vary by age and clinic.

 Moving forward after hearing the heartbeat

-Even with reassuring news, it’s completely normal to feel a mix of relief and lingering anxiety.
-Early pregnancy can be an emotional balancing act, and hearing the heartbeat doesn’t automatically switch off all worry.
-That said, it’s worth holding onto the numbers.
-According to the American College of Obstetricians and Gynecologists, up to 26% of all pregnancies and about 10% of clinically recognized pregnancies end in miscarriage, but once a heartbeat is seen, the risk drops to roughly 3% and keeps declining as the weeks progress.
+Even with reassuring news, it's completely normal to feel a mix of relief and lingering anxiety.
+Hearing the heartbeat doesn't automatically switch off all worry, and that's okay.
+According to the American College of Obstetricians and Gynecologists, once a heartbeat is seen, miscarriage risk drops to roughly 3% and keeps declining as the weeks progress.

-If something feels off or you have symptoms like heavy bleeding, severe pain, fever, or a sudden loss of pregnancy symptoms that concern you, it’s always appropriate to reach out to your provider.
-You deserve reassurance, and your care team is there for that.
+If something feels off or you have symptoms like heavy bleeding, severe pain, or a sudden loss of pregnancy symptoms, reach out to your provider.
+You deserve reassurance, and your care team is there for exactly that.
 At the same time, try to give yourself permission not to monitor every sensation.
-Being informed helps, but being hyper-vigilant can make the waiting feel heavier than it needs to be.
+Being informed helps, but hyper-vigilance can make the waiting feel much heavier than it needs to be.

 And if you do end up facing a loss, none of it is your fault.
-Most miscarriages happen because of chromosomal issues or other factors beyond anyone’s control, not because of something you did or didn’t do.
-Self-compassion matters here more than anything.
-Lean on support systems, whether that’s your partner, a friend, a therapist, or communities that understand how complicated and tender this journey can be.
-You don’t have to navigate it alone.
+Most miscarriages happen because of chromosomal issues or other factors beyond anyone's control.
+Lean on your support systems, whether that's a partner, a friend, a therapist, or a community that understands how tender this journey can be.